Ms. Chris CrollSchool Board Catoctin District

 Chris has worked for a number of top tier companies including Network Solutions, America Online, Gartner, The Walt Disney Company, Qwest Communications and several startups and nonprofits.
 Chris founded the National Center for Gifted Services, the nonprofit Loudoun County Parents of Gifted Students and she serves on the Loudoun County Public School Board.

 Chris writes an education column for LoudounNow newspaper, she is a feature writer for a regional lifestyle magazine and she is working on her first book.

 Chris holds a Master of Professional Studies degree in Interactive Telecommunications (ITP) from New York University and a Bachelor of Science Degree in Communications from Ithaca College.
 She studied immersive Japanese at Cornell University and sailed on the Institute for Shipboard Education program, “Semester At Sea.”

 Chris and her husband of 20 years live in Leesburg, Virginia and she is mom to two boys and a rescue dog named Luna.

 Follow Chris' work on the Loudoun County School Board on Facebook at @Chris Croll for Loudoun Families.

-Committee Assignments: Ms. Croll chairs the Communications and Outreach Committee, and serves on the Curriculum and Instruction Committee, the Human Resources and Talent Development Committee and the Adhoc Committee on Special Education.
+Committee Assignments: Ms. Croll chairs the Communications and Outreach Committee, and serves on the Curriculum and Instruction Committee, the Human Resources and Talent Development Committee, the Ad Hoc Committee on Equity and the Ad Hoc Committee on Special Education.
 She also serves as the liaison to the Special Education Advisory Committee (SEAC) and is the alternate to the School Business Partnership Executive Council.